willetto/Frontend-Mentor-Stat-Card-Component/README.md

 - Flexbox
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-I focused on creating html tags and classes that would be the most useful and accesible.
-Then I focused on the background, color & font styling.
-Only then did I focus on making the component responsive.
-I designed the mobile layout first, and then the media quereies were easy to implement.

 Below is how I applied the stylesheet color to the B&W image with two overlays to make it as close to the design as possilbe.